 Going up?
-Bringing Basement Ceiling Height to Your Remodel
+Adding Ceiling Height to Your Basement Remodel

 Last post we started the discussion of adding basement ceiling height to your remodel.
 We discussed the strategy of digging down to gain height in the basement.
 In this post, we talk about up by lifting the house to gain basement ceiling height.
 As mentioned in the last post, these strategies have a high degree of difficulty